debezium/debezium-design-documents/DDD-3.md

 * it will be ordered by primary keys, like `ORDER BY key1, key2`
 * it must return only a limited number of records based on the chunk size, e.g. using `TOP n` or `LIMIT n`
 * it will contain records starting from but not including the last one seen like `WHERE key1 >= xx AND key2 >= yy AND NOT (key1 = xx AND key2 = yy)`
+* it must not contain records with primary key larger then maximum value recorded at the start of the table snapshot like `key1 <= maxkey1 AND key2 <= maxkey2`

 The snapshotting is terminated when the chunk query will not return any results and there are no more tables to be snapshotted.